Eschatologue/CM_wiki/docs/class/monk/index.md

 - Simple Melee weapons
 - Martial Melee weapons that have the Light property

-You gain the following benefits while you are unarmed or wielding only Monk weapons and you aren’t wearing armor or wielding a Shield.
+You gain the following benefits while you are unarmed or wielding only Monk weapons and you aren’t wearing armour or wielding a Shield.

 ***Bonus Unarmed Strike.*** You can make an Unarmed Strike as a Bonus Action.